Josef3110/stakepool_python_tools/README.md

 # stakepool_python_tools
-Some tools written in python to run cardano staking pools.
+Some tools written in python to manage Cardano stake pools.

 ## topology updater